Careys Credit Repair LLC logo

 Careys Credit Repair LLC Review

 Careys Credit Repair is a credit restoration company based in the Dallas area (469 phone number) that specializes in disputing negative and inaccurate information on consumer credit reports.
-The company positions itself as a guide through the complex credit repair process, emphasizing expertise in navigating laws that regulate credit bureaus, creditors, and debt collectors.
+The company positions itself as a guide through the complex credit repair process, emphasizing experience context in navigating laws that regulate credit bureaus, creditors, and debt collectors.
 Founded on the principle that education is key to credit restoration, they combine dispute services with ongoing consumer education throughout the credit repair journey.

 The company offers a three-step process: free initial consultation, personalized credit strategy development, and ongoing dispute work.
 Their primary service is disputing inaccurate information across major negative categories including judgments (90% success rate claimed), collections (80%), late payments (95%), and hard inquiries (88%).
 Clients pay a $149 upfront credit analysis fee for a detailed diagnostic report, then $99/month for ongoing dispute services.
 The company claims most customers see results within 30-90 days and allows month-to-month cancellation without long-term contracts.

-Careys distinguishes itself through claimed high success rates in specific dispute categories, transparent monthly-only pricing without prepayment requirements, and a commitment to customer education beyond just dispute filing.
+Careys distinguishes itself through claimed high success rates in specific dispute categories, listed monthly-only pricing without prepayment requirements, and a commitment to customer education beyond just dispute filing.
 They market the ability to work directly with credit bureaus and creditors on individual cases of inaccurate reporting.
 Their website emphasizes that they "set high expectations" for service quality and position themselves as dedicated credit experts in the economic/financial services industry.

 Services & Features